shizzywang/_cv/public/cv.md

 - Delivered service across multiple roles, gaining deep understanding of customer experience and operational workflows.
 - Learned how design in environment, layout, and presentation impacts user satisfaction and business performance.
 - Observed large-scale brand revamp, developing insight into change management and standards implementation.
+- Learned the art of culture in the workplace here.

 ### Hugo Boss (Tessuti Group)

 **Sales Assistant**
 _Dec 2007 – Aug 2010_

-- Gained first hand experience watching the owners family and my manager work closely to grow the business online
+- Gained first hand experience watching the owners family and my manager work closely to grow the business online.
-- Observed high-level business strategy during expansion and acquisition (eventually sold to JD Sports)
+- Observed high-level business strategy during expansion and acquisition (eventually sold to JD Sports).
 - Delivered premium customer experiences and drove sales through expert client engagement and brand presentation.
 - Supported new store launches, including event coordination, franchise compliance, and local business partnerships.
+- I was like my managers Padawan (my manager being a master in service, good sales and fun at work).

 ### Grosvenor Pulford Hotel and Spa